To main content

 Stockholmsmässan

 Formex started in 1960 and is organized twice a year, at the beginning of January and at the end of August.
-It's Sweden's biggest design convention for professionals, touching on areas such as interior design, gardening and mixed living, packaging and paper, toys, and much more.
+It's Sweden's biggest design convention for professionals, touching on interior design, gardening and mixed living, packaging and paper, toys, and much more.
 Pick up on the latest trends, meet future talent, and find many great designs to bring home.
-Note: Only the final day of the convention is open to non-professionals.

 P3 Guld January 22